- What is a Cover Order?

 - It is advisable to avoid volatile stocks.
 Traders should look out for stocks which are correlated with major sectors.

-- Research and following the trends prove vital for a trader, may they be a beginner or professional.
+- Research and following the trends prove vital for a trader, may they be a beginner or a professional.